-4.4.2 2900 Reported Errors
+4.4.2 1220 Reported Warnings & Errors

-The 2900 Reported Errors tab only appears when the 2900 reports an error.
-This is a very important information tab because it reports 2900 system errors to the user.
-These types of errors can cause the 2900 to shutdown and require immediate attention by the operator.
-The icon will be displayed to help draw the attention of the user to the reported 2900 errors.
+The 1220 Reported Warnings & Errors tab only appears when the 1220 reports a warning or error.
+This is a very important information tab because it reports 1220 system warnings and errors to the user.
+These types of warnings or errors can cause the 1220 to shutdown automatically and may require immediate attention from the operator.
+The icon will be displayed to help draw the attention of the user to the reported 1220 warnings and errors.